airladon/ThisIGet/src/js/views/information/privacy.md

 ### Account Data

-Passwords you enter are never stored.
-Instead, they are converted to a unique set of characters (called a "hash") that can be used to verify in the future the correct password is entered, but cannot be used to determine the original password.
+Passwords you enter are never stored directly.
+Instead, they are converted to a unique set of characters (called a "hash") that can be used in the future to verify the correct password is entered, but cannot be used to determine the original password.
 The hash is additionally secured through encryption and other security processes detailed in the [data security policy]().

 Usernames and Email Addresses are stored in two forms: